 I’ve spoken before about the need to treat your rental property as a business.
 And just as there are experts who handle various departments and tasks within an organization, the same should hold for your income property.
 If you’re skilled in the trades, then by all means, bring your expertise to bear, but a major renovation is not the job for weekend DIY-ers.
 Here are some tips to finding great contractors and getting the job you want to be done right the first time around.

-Ask friends and trusted family and neighbors for their good (and bad experiences).
+Ask friends and trusted family, and neighbours for their good (and bad experiences).
 Word of mouth is the way most contractors and build companies build their client roster.
-If you don’t know anyone personally you can ask, join an online forum.
+If you don’t know anyone personally, you can ask, or join an online forum.
 Neighbourhood Facebook groups, Meet-Ups, and the like are a great way to solicit recommendations and experiences from people in your immediate area.